someengineering/fixinventory/docs/source/setup.rst

 Now you can connect :ref:`setup-ckmetrics` to the previous setup :ref:`setup-ckcore` as well as let your prometheus connect to :ref:`setup-ckmetrics`.
 Please match your parameter values to reflect your environment while running :ref:`setup-ckcore`.

-We add the ``--verbose`` on first start to get used to what is happening exactly.
+We add the ``--verbose`` flag to show what is happening in more detail.
 You can skip this argument later to reduce log output volume when all components are set up.

 Add ``--ckcore-uri`` and ``--ckcore-ws-uri`` if :ref:`setup-ckcore` is running on another instance or port.